-Immunizations against polio, diphtheria, whooping cough, tetanus (lockjaw), measles, mumps, rubella (German measles), hemophilus (meningitis), and hepatitis B are provided for children.
-Flu and pneumonia immunizations, tetanus-diphtheria boosters, and hepatitis B vaccines are also available to adults for lasting protection against these diseases.
+We provide all CDC-recommended childhood vaccines including immunizations against polio, diphtheria, whooping cough, tetanus (lockjaw), measles, mumps, rubella (German measles), hemophilus (meningitis), and hepatitis B. Adult vaccines we provide include: Flu and pneumonia immunizations, tetanus/diphtheria/pertussis boosters, hepatitis A and B vaccines, Human Papilloma Virus (HPV) and Measles/Mumps/Rubella are available to adults for lasting protection against these diseases.

 In many health departments, medical staff are available for diagnosing and treating acute and chronic illnesses, and also provide diagnostic testing such as blood pressure screening and pap smears.
 Special health counseling is provided as needed.
 Local health departments participate in TennCare and other insurance programs.